CNES/opensand/README.md

 ### Operating System

 The testbed was tested using Ubuntu 16.04 LTS, but it should work on every Linux distribution or Unix-like system provided that the required dependencies are installed.
-However, if you are not on a Debian-based system, you may need to [[opensand:manuals:5.2:compilation_manual:index|compile OpenSAND]] yourself.
+However, if you are not on a Debian-based system, you may need to [compile OpenSAND](opensand-packaging/README.md) yourself.

 ## Install

 This manual describes how to obtain and install OpenSAND using the distributed debian packages.
-For more information about how to obtain OpenSAND sources, compile it, and install it, please refer to the [[opensand:manuals:5.1:compilation_manual:index|compilation manual]].
+For more information about how to obtain OpenSAND sources, compile it, and install it, please refer to the [compilation manual](opensand-packaging/README.md).

 The debian packages can be installed using `apt` commands.